socialmetrix/socialmetrix.github.io/_posts/2014-03-13-Centralize-your-logs-with-Graylog2.md

 author: kuteninja
 ---

-[Graylog2](http://graylog2.org/) is an open source log management solution used to store logs in [ElasticSearch](http://www.elasticsearch.org/)and perform data analysis.
+[Graylog2](http://graylog2.org/) is an open source log management solution used to store logs in [ElasticSearch](http://www.elasticsearch.org/) and perform data analysis.
 It consists of a server application written in Java that accepts Syslog and GELF messages via TCP, UDP or AMQP and stores them in the database.
 The second part is a web interface that allows you to manage those indexed messages; there you can search patterns, create charts, send reports and be alerted when something happens.

 ### Why Graylog2